 If the Preferred Responder List subfield within the SBPParameters parameter of the corresponding MLME-SBP.indication primitive is set to 0, the SBP responder may include any STA in the WLAN sensing procedure used to satisfy the SBP request that allows for measurements to be obtained with the operational parameters specified in the MLME-SBP.request primitive.

-If the Preferred Responder List subfield and the Mandatory Responder List subfield within the SBPParameters parameter of the MLME-SBP.indication primitive are both set to 1, the PeerSTAAddress parameter within the MLME-SENSMSMTSETUP.request primitive of a WLAN sensing procedure used by the SBP responder shall be equal to one of the MAC addresses listed in the Sensing Responder Addresses field within the corresponding MLME-SBP.request primitive.
+If the Preferred Responder List subfield and the Mandatory Preferred Responder subfield within the SBPParameters parameter of the MLME-SBP.indication primitive are both set to 1, the PeerSTAAddress parameter within the MLME-SENSMSMTSETUP.request primitive of a WLAN sensing procedure used by the SBP responder shall be equal to one of the MAC addresses listed in the Sensing Responder Addresses field within the corresponding MLME-SBP.request primitive.

-If the Preferred Responder List subfield and the Mandatory Responder List subfield within the SBPParameters parameter of the MLME-SBP.indication primitive are set to 1 and 0, respectively, the SBP responder may use a WLAN sensing procedure initiated with the issue of an MLME-SENSMSMTSETUP.request primitive with PeerSTAAddress parameter not equal to one of the MAC addresses listed in the Sensing Responder Addresses field within the corresponding MLME-SBP.request primitive if a WLAN sensing procedure cannot be established with one or more STAs with MAC addresses listed in the SensingResponderAddresses parameter.
+If the Preferred Responder List subfield and the Mandatory Preferred Responder subfield within the SBPParameters parameter of the MLME-SBP.indication primitive are set to 1 and 0, respectively, the SBP responder may use a WLAN sensing procedure initiated with the issue of an MLME-SENSMSMTSETUP.request primitive with PeerSTAAddress parameter not equal to one of the MAC addresses listed in the Sensing Responder Addresses field within the corresponding MLME-SBP.request primitive if a WLAN sensing procedure cannot be established with one or more STAs with MAC addresses listed in the SensingResponderAddresses parameter.

+If the Preferred Responder List subfield within the SBPParameters parameter of the MLME-SBP.request primitive is set to 1, the Number of Preferred Responders subfield shall be equal to the number of MAC addresses included in the SensingResponderAddresses parameter.

+If the Preferred Responder List subfield within the SBPParameters parameter of the MLME-SBP.response primitive is set to 0, neither the SensingResponderAddresses nor the SensingResponderIDs parameters shall be included in the primitive.

+If the StatusCode parameter within the MLME-SBP.response primitive is set to SUCCESS:

+The Number of Sensing Responders subfield within the SBPParameters parameter shall be equal to the number of sensing responders used in the WLAN sensing procedure used by the SBP responder to satisfy the SBP request.

+If the Preferred Responder List subfield within the SBPParameters parameter of the MLME-SBP.response primitive is set to 1, the Number of Preferred Responders subfield shall be equal to the number of MAC addresses within the SensingResponderAddresses parameter if this parameter is included, and the number of AID/UIDs within the SensingResponderIDs parameter if this parameter is included.

+If the StatusCode parameter within the MLME-SBP.response primitive is set to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the Number of Sensing Responders subfield within the SBPParameters parameter should indicate a suggested number of sensing responders.

-NOTE–The method used by an SBP responder to select STAs to include in the WLAN sensing procedure used in response to an MLME-SBP.request primitive in which the Preferred Responder List subfield within the SBPParameters parameter is equal to 0 or in which the Preferred Responder List subfield and the Mandatory Responder List subfield within the SBPParameters parameter are set to 1 and 0, respectively, is implementation dependent.
+NOTE–The method used by an SBP responder to select STAs to include in the WLAN sensing procedure used in response to an MLME-SBP.request primitive in which the Preferred Responder List subfield within the SBPParameters parameter is equal to 0 or in which the Preferred Responder List subfield and the Mandatory Preferred Responder subfield within the SBPParameters parameter are set to 1 and 0, respectively, is implementation dependent.

 The SBP initiator may participate in the WLAN sensing procedure as a sensing responder.